Robot Collapse: Supply Chain Backdoor Attacks Against VLM-based Robotic Manipulation: Conclusion, Limitations, and Future Work

-In this research, we propose \textit{TrojanRobot}, the first physical-world backdoor attack against robotic manipulation policies, which exhibits strong stealth and wide applicability.
-Specifically, we introduce the patterns of \textit{modular RBA} and \textit{policy-training-data-free RBA} for the first time.
-Through these novel definitions, we propose vanilla backdoor scheme by embedding an EVLM-based backdoor module within the modular policy.
-To further enhance the generalization of vanilla attack, we propose the idea of \textit{LVLM-as-a-backdoor}, \ie, by incorporating the powerful LVLM and backdoor system prompts, we propose three forms of prime attack schemes, which not only enhance attack effectiveness but also allow for fine-grained control.
-Extensive evaluations in the physical world and simulators verify the broad applicability, superiority, and robustness of our TrojanRobot scheme.
+We propose \texttt{TrojanRobot}, a supply chain backdoor attacks against VLM-based robotic manipulation, which exhibits physical effectiveness and wide applicability.
+To further enhance the generalization of vanilla attack, we propose \textit{LVLM-as-a-backdoor} by incorporating the powerful LVLM and three forms of prime attacks, which not only enhance attack effectiveness but also allow for fine-grained control.
+Extensive evaluations in the physical world and simulators verify its broad applicability, superiority, and robustness.
+A current limitation is that the attack may exhibit outlier cases when the backdoor VLM confuses visually similar objects; future work will focus on improving the discriminative robustness of the backdoor module in such challenging scenarios.